-Against this backdrop, the Pacific Response to Disaster Displacement project, implemented by the Internal Displacement Monitoring Centre (IDMC), the International Organization for Migration (IOM) and the Platform on Disaster Displacement (PDD) in partnership with local authorities, sought to improve regional disaster displacement data and apply it across the region to guide meaningful action.
+Against this backdrop, the Pacific Response to Disaster Displacement project, implemented by the Internal Displacement Monitoring Centre (IDMC), the International Organization for Migration (IOM) and the Platform on Disaster Displacement (PDD) in partnership with local authorities and the European Union, sought to improve regional disaster displacement data and apply it across the region to guide meaningful action.

 As a regional initiative, the project moved beyond national borders, working with and through Pacific regional mechanisms to provide trusted displacement data in the region.
 Country-specific knowledge and data products developed through the project – including Community Vulnerability Assessments, Country Risk Profiles and Urban Case Studies developed by IDMC – provided governments with actionable data and tools to enable better-informed decision making.